projectcalico/calico/getting-started/kubernetes/flannel/flannel.md

 1. If you wish to enforce application layer policies and secure workload-to-workload communications with mutual TLS authentication, continue to [Enable application layer policy]({{site.baseurl}}/security/app-layer-policy) (optional).

-The geeky details of what you'll get:
+The geeky details of what you get:
 {% include geek-details.html details='Policy:Calico,IPAM:Host-local,CNI:Calico,Overlay:VXLAN,Routing:Static,Datastore:Kubernetes' %}

 ### Installing with the etcd datastore